jyrikivinen/home/personal/academic_portfolio.md

 * **Teaching experience:** (latest first)
   * <u>Lapland University of Applied Sciences:</u> (teaching in English/Finnish)
     * 2023:
-      * Teacher (and responsible) of the course: R504D94-3001 - Machine learning algorithms, Autumn 2023; in English for Bachelor of Engineering (Machine Learning and Data Engineering, full time day studies) students, course held for the first time
+      * Teacher (and responsible) of the course: R504D94-3001 - Machine Learning Algorithms, Autumn 2023; in English for Bachelor of Engineering (Machine Learning and Data Engineering, full time day studies) students, course held for the first time
       * One of two teachers (shared responsibility): R504D97-3001 - Seminar: Machine Learning and Data Engineering, Autumn 2023; in English for Bachelor of Engineering (Machine Learning and Data Engineering, full time day studies) students
-      * One of two teachers of the course: YAMK164-3001 - Transformative technologies for future, Autumn 2023; in English with another person, for Master of Engineering students
+      * One of two teachers of the course: YAMK164-3001 - Transformative Technologies for Future, Autumn 2023; in English with another person, for Master of Engineering students
-      * Teacher (and responsible) of the course: R504D95-3001 - Probability, statistics, and optimisation, Spring 2023; in English for Bachelor of Engineering (Ma- chine Learning and Data Engineering, full time day studies) students, course was held for the first time
+      * Teacher (and responsible) of the course: R504D95-3001 - Probability, Statistics, and Optimisation, Spring 2023; in English for Bachelor of Engineering (Machine Learning and Data Engineering, full time day studies) students, course was held for the first time
     * 2022:
       * One of two teachers (shared responsibility) of the course: R504D97-3002 - Seminar: Machine Learning and Data Engineering, Autumn 2022; in English for Bachelor of Engineering (Machine Learning and Data Engineering, full time day studies) students, course was held for the first time
       * One of two teachers (shared responsibility) of the course: Data Analytics, Spring 2022; in English for Bachelor of Engineering (Machine Learning and Data Engineering, full time day studies) students, course was held for the first time